Mindanao Advice

 The climb on first gear came to an end, time to relax

-The climb on first gear came to an end, time to relax…
+The climb on first gear came to an end, it was time to relax…

 Back to civilization